Color by Filter

 Getting Started

-Section titled “Getting Started”Find Color Tools on the Amorphous ribbon tab in the Graphics panel.
+Section titled “Getting Started”Find Color by Filter on the Amorphous ribbon tab in the Graphics panel.

 The split button provides two options:

-- Quick Color (dropdown): Opens a radial marking menu for rapid color assignment
+- Quick Color - Opens a radial marking menu for rapid color assignment

 Features

-Section titled “Features”- Multiple colorization modes - Color by Category, Type, Family, Workset, Phase Created/Demolished, Level, MEP System (Classification/Type/Name), or Connected Runs
+Section titled “Features”- Multiple colorization modes - Color by Category, Type, Family, Workset, Phase, Level, MEP System, or Connected Run

-- Category override modes - Choose between fast V/G category overrides or precise per-element overrides
+- Category override modes - Choose fast V/G category overrides or precise per-element overrides

-- Adjustable transparency - Apply transparency (0-100%) with quick preset buttons
+- Adjustable transparency - Apply transparency from 0% to 100% with quick preset buttons

-- Keyboard shortcuts - Hotkey access to all colorization options when the dialog has focus
+- Keyboard shortcuts - Use single-key shortcuts while the dialog has focus

-- Session memory - Dialog position, transparency settings, and selected options persist within your Revit session
+- Session memory - Dialog position, transparency, and selected options persist during the Revit session

-- Modeless operation - The dialog stays open while you work, allowing multiple operations without reopening
+- Modeless operation - Keep the dialog open while you continue working in Revit

 How to Use